 - Q2.
 Does my referee have to be a professor whose class(es) I have taken before at my university?

 - A2.
-Yes, it must be signed by a professor of your major.
-Also, additional references are very welcome as long as you provide at least one letter of reference issued by a faculty member at your home university who knows your academic performance.
+Yes, it must be signed by a professor of your major or specialty.
+Also, additional references are welcome as long as you provide at least one letter of reference issued by a faculty member at your home university who can assess your academic performance.

 Language and other requirements